-When you subscribe to community solar, you are assigned a portion of the electricity generated by a particular solar field in the area served by your electric company, in our case Pepco.
-Pepco is required to buy that electricity from you and will credit your next month’s bill for the amount they paid.
-Then you pay the community-solar subscription management company for the electricity you actually used, but at a rate discounted from Pepco’s normal kWh rate by 5% to 10%, depending upon your contract.
-If you qualify as low- or moderate-income, your discount can be as high as 25%.
+Energy delivery is still handled by Pepco, so you will see two electric bills per month.
+Pepco is required to buy the solar electricity from you and will credit your next month’s bill for the amount they paid.
+Then you pay the community-solar subscription management company for the electricity you actually used, but at a rate discounted from Pepco’s rate by 5% to 10%, depending upon your contract.
+If you qualify as low- or moderate-income, your discount can be as high as 30%.

 - There are no costs to subscribe.

-- If the community solar company were to go belly up or our solar field were destroyed by a catastrophe, there won’t be a power disruption.
-Pepco will still deliver electricity to us, charging its regular rates.
+- If the community solar company were to go belly up or its solar field were destroyed by a catastrophe, there won’t be a power disruption.
+Pepco would still deliver electricity, charging its regular rates.

 - Solar fields take up land.
 Some people prefer that land to be used for agriculture or as a natural reserve.
-Agricultural researchers are exploring growing crops or pollinator-friendly plants beneath solar arrays.
+Agricultural researchers are exploring growing crops or pollinator-friendly plants beneath solar arrays: Agrivoltaics.

-- People wishing to subscribe may face a waiting period until spaces open in existing projects (because subscribers relocate or quit) or until new projects come online.
-Having people waiting to subscribe, however, is no doubt attractive for solar field developers deciding where to build.
+- People wishing to subscribe may face a waiting period until spaces open up in existing projects or new projects come online.
+Having people waiting to subscribe, however, is no doubt an incentive for solar developers.